rkapl123/DBAddin/docs/DBModif.md

 *   Create CB: create a commandbutton for the DB Sequence in the current Worksheet.
 *   Hyperlink: click on it to highlight/select the DB Action range

-You can always edit these parameters by selecting the Range of the DB Action area and invoking the context menu again.
+You can always edit these parameters by selecting a cell in the range of the DB Action area and invoking the context menu again.

 ### DB Sequences are created/edited with following dialog:
 ![image](https://raw.githubusercontent.com/rkapl123/DBAddin/master/docs/image/DbSequenceCreate.PNG)